soorajprakash/Custom_MetaSoundNodes_SRJ/README.md

 ## Installation

+*Please note that this is an experimental version and the node names are subject to change.
+Connections may need to be re-drawn upon upgrading to the next version.*

 ### Downloadable binaries
 - Download for Windows and Mac here: [Releases](https://github.com/matthewscharles/metasound-plugins/releases/)
 - Extract the contents of the zip file into the plugins folder of your project or engine as preferred.